top of page

 We will share two key elements at the end of the challenge:

-Photos and a video presenting the work of Eden Reforestation Projects.
+Photos and a video presenting the work of veritree.

 Can I have an update on my trees?